mosip/documentation/docs/pre-registration-developer-setup.md

 # Pre-registration Developer Setup

 ## Overview
-This guide helps in understanding the pre-registration developer setup.
+The documentation here will guide you through the pre-requisites required for pre-registration developer setup.
 To know more, read [Pre-registration](https://docs.mosip.io/1.2.0/modules/pre-registration).

-The documentation here will guide you through the pre-requisites required for the developer setup.

 ## Software setup